 If you weren’t paying close attention (and most people don’t when they watch TV), you’d come away with the impression that the question about over diagnosis had been answered, and the answer was that ADD is not over diagnosed.

 The mainstream media is not purposefully trying to retard our critical thinking skills, but that’s the outcome.
 Creating video stories is time-consuming.
 And they want to “tell both sides of the story.”

 Maybe if they had more time they’d find a case of a child that arguably didn’t need ADD medication, but then that would imply the parents weren’t doing their job.
 Even if they did spotlight a child with marginal ADD, they’d still need to establish that maybe some doctors don’t think that ADD is over diagnosed.

 It follows the classic TV story formula: make the story easy to tell, and easy to understand, and don’t sweat small disconnect that inhibits critical reasoning skills.

-So the last question for analysis is this: does the media make more money from letting people argue about things that don’t need as much debate if they could be explained better?
+So think about this: does the media make more money from letting people argue about things that don’t need as much debate if they could be explained better?